-Apple unveils $999 iPhone X, loses ‘home’ button
+Apple unveils iPhone X, iPhone 8, loses ‘home’ button

-"One more thing."
-With that phrase, Apple paid homage to its late co-founder Steve Jobs for the 10-year anniversary of the iPhone on Tuesday when it unveiled its latest — and, at $999, its most expensive — new version of the device, the iPhone X.
+Apple has broken the $1,000 barrier with its latest, and most expensive, phone, the iPhone X.

+With a price starting at $999 and a host of new features, the phone will be a big test for both Apple and consumers.
+Will people be willing to shell out really big bucks for a relatively fragile device that's become an essential part of daily life?

-CEO Tim Cook called it "the biggest leap forward" since the first iPhone. ("X" is pronounced like the number 10, not the letter X.) It loses the home button, which revolutionized smartphones when it launched; offers an edge-to-edge screen; and will use facial recognition to unlock the phone.
+On Tuesday, CEO Tim Cook called the iPhone X "the biggest leap forward" since the first iPhone. ("X" is pronounced like the number 10, not the letter X.) It loses the home button, which revolutionized smartphones when it launched; offers an edge-to-edge screen; and will use facial recognition to unlock the phone.

 Apple also unveiled a new iPhone 8 and a larger 8 Plus with upgrades to cameras, displays and speakers.